McMurray picks up county Dem chair endorsements

 Nate McMurray narrowly failed to clinch the New York 27th Congressional District seat a year ago, but he increasingly appears poised to get another shot at it.

-McMurray, a former Grand Island town supervisor, has picked up endorsements from six county Democratic committee chairpersons in the past week, including an endorsement from Niagara County’s committee chair Jason Zona on Nov.
+McMurray, a former Grand Island town supervisor, picked up endorsements from three county Democratic committee chairmen in the past week, including an endorsement from Niagara County’s committee chair Jason Zona on Nov.
 6.

 McMurray is the only Democrat to enter the fray since the Sept.
 30 resignation of U.S. Rep. Chris Collins, who pleaded guilty in federal court the next day to conspiracy to commit securities fraud and making false statements.